Runway Numbers – A Simple Guide to What They Mean

-Those huge white numbers at the start of the runway aren’t assigned at random.
-They actually have meaning!
-There is a logical and easy system used when assigning runway numbers.
-Today we will tell you all you need to know to work out which direction you are taking off and landing.
+There is a logical and easy system for assigning runway numbers.
+Today, we will tell you all you need to know to work out which direction you are taking off and landing.

 While it is relatively simple, there are a few things to be aware of when discussing runway numbers.

-Airfields are actually pretty heavily regulated on how they name them.
+Airfields are actually pretty heavily regulated by how they are named.

-The runway numbers actually tell you where the runway is pointing, referencing magnetic north.
+The runway markings tell you where the runway is pointing, referencing magnetic north.

-Let’s imagine standing facing down a runway with a compass in our hand.
+Let’s imagine facing down a runway with a compass in our hand.
 Our compass reads 092°.

 What is the runway number?